 Is Stage Hypnosis Real?

-- Hypnosis is a real thing.
+- Hypnosis is real: Wikipedia

 - Stage hypnotists are good at selecting the most easily hypnotised subjects

 - It is easy to get good volunteer subjects so fakes are not needed

 - The Hypnotist will quickly dismiss unresponsive or troublesome people

 - By carefully choosing suggestions the hypnotist can make the subjects more and more compliant